-For image ads, we display a 240*180px PNG image and up to 80 characters of supporting text.
-Supporting text can be linked in its entirety, or words can be linked selectively.
+For sidebar ads, we display a 240*180px image and up to 80 characters of supporting text.
 The image will be linked to the same page as the supporting text.

 The ads can link to any URL.
 Typically they will link to your landing page on your website.
 You may include UTM parameters or other URL parameters to know that the traffic came from your ad on our site.